security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

 ## Polyalphabetic substitution and Transposition Ciphers

-1. Using polyalphabetic substitution, with alphabet a–z (no caps), a space (denoted by "_"), and a period (".", as the last character of the alphabet), use the private key `security` to encrypt the plaintext message:
+1. Using polyalphabetic substitution, with alphabet a–z (no caps), spaces translated to an underscore character (`_`), and a period (`.`, as the last character of the alphabet), use the private key `security` to encrypt the plaintext message:

-         send money
+         send_money

     To help you, use the following formula: